-In the early medieval West, from North Africa to the British Isles, pigs were a crucial part of agriculture and culture.
-In this fascinating book, Jamie Kreiner examines how this ubiquitous species was integrated into early medieval ecologies and transformed the way that people thought about the world around them.
+From North Africa to the British Isles, pigs were a crucial part of agriculture and culture in the early medieval period.
+Jamie Kreiner examines how this ubiquitous species was integrated into early medieval ecologies and transformed the way that people thought about the world around them.
 In this world, even the smallest things could have far‑reaching consequences.

 Winner of the George Perkins Marsh Prize from the American Society for Environmental History